Togha Temür: Conflict with the Sarbadars

-Togha Temür and his supporters fled to the Jajrud valley, to the south of Amol (in Mazandaran), whose ruler, the Bavandid Hasan II, was his vassal.
-In 1344 the Sarbadars decided to wipe out Togha Temür and moved against him, but the Bavandids trapped their army and killed their leader, Mas'ud.
-This allowed Togha Temür to reclaim much of the territory the Sarbadars had captured, and he even briefly regained their allegiance.
+Togha Temür and his supporters fled to the Jajrud valley, to the south of Amol (in Mazandaran), whose ruler, the Bavandid Ḥasan II, was his vassal.
+In 1344 the Sarbadars decided to wipe out Togha Temür and moved against him, but the Bavandids trapped their army and killed their leader, Masʿud.
+This allowed Togha Temür to reclaim much of the territory the Sarbadars had captured, and he even regained their allegiance for a few years.

-Despite this, the Sarbadars continued to pose a problem.
-Togha Temür was not helped by the death of Arghun Shah, who died in 1345 or 1346, after which the Jauni Kurban ceased to support him against the Sarbadars.
-Fighting between the two sides continued until Yahya Karawi took control of the Sarbadars in around 1352.
+Despite this, the Sarbadars continued to pose a threat.
+Togha Temür was not helped by the death of his ally Arghun Shah, who died in 1345 or 1346, after which the Jauni Kurban ceased to support him against the Sarbadars.
+By 1347/1348, the Sarbadars, apparently under the leadership of Shams-ad-Din ʿAli, were issuing coins that asserted their independence, failing to name any Ilkhan.
+Sarbadar opposition to Togha Temür continued until Yaḥya Karawi assumed the leadership of the Sarbadars in 1351/1352.
 He decided to submit to Togha Temür, minted coins in his name, sent him tribute, and promised to present himself before the khan every year.
 Togha Temür accepted this proposal, and it seemed like peace had been achieved.
-However, Yahya did not intend to remain Togha Temür's vassal.
-In November or December 1353 Yahya and a group of Sarbadars presented themselves before Togha Temür in his camp.
-They struck him down, then slaughtered his family and his army and killed the nomads' animals.
+However, Yaḥya did not intend to remain Togha Temür's vassal.
+In November or December 1353 Yaḥya and a group of Sarbadars presented themselves before Togha Temür in his camp.
+They struck him down with either an axe or an arrow, beheaded him, and slaughtered his family and his army and killed the nomads' animals.

 Much of Togha Temür's territories then passed into the Sarbadars' hands again.
-The remaining lands were supposed to fall into his son Luqman's hands, but Amir Vali, the son of Togha Temür's governor of Astarabad, set him aside; it was he who continued the struggle with the Sarbadars.
+The remaining lands were supposed to pass to his son Luqman-Padishah, but Amir Vali, the son of Togha Temür's governor of Astarabad, Shaykh-ʿAli Hindu, seized power for himself; it was he who continued the struggle with the Sarbadars.
+Togha Temür's son Luqman-Padishah succeeded to his father's rule at Astarabad and in Jurjan only after Timur expelled Amir Vali and replaced him with Luqman-Padishah as his vassal, in 1384.